Terrorism in Germany

-Germany has experienced significant terrorism in its history, particularly during the Weimar Republic and during the Cold War, carried out by far-left and far-right German groups as well as by foreign terrorist organisations.
+Terrorism in Germany has occurred in several distinct periods, most notably during the Weimar Republic and the Cold War.
+Acts of political violence have been carried out by far-left and far-right German groups, as well as by foreign organisations operating on German territory.
+These episodes have included assassinations, bombings, kidnappings, and other forms of politically motivated violence, and have had varying impacts on German politics, society, and security policy.